ooici/ooici-pres/README.txt

 twistd -n magnet -a sysname=spasco res/scripts/javalca.py

-- This last step starts up the needed lcaarch services used by this project.
+- This step starts up the needed lcaarch services used by this project.
 - 'sysname' could be any name.

+4. Grails requires that you set the ion.username.
+Modify the grails-app/conf/Config.groovy file's ion.username value with your username.
+This username gets set within the LcademoService and CiService classes.

 Running